McDowell's No.1 Celebration

-McDowell's No.1 Celebration also known as Celebration Rum, is a rum manufactured by United Spirits Limited of India.
-In 2009, it was among world's top 3 best selling rum brands.
-In 2013 it overtook Old Monk as largest selling rum of India.
-While in 2015 it also overtook Bacardi as world's largest selling rum brand.
+McDowell's No.1 Celebration also known as Celebration Rum, is a rum manufactured by the United Spirits Limited of India.
+In 2009, it was among the world's top 3 best selling rum brands.
+In 2013 it overtook Old Monk as the largest selling rum of India.
+While in 2015 it also overtook Bacardi as the world's largest selling rum brand.

 History

-McDowell's No.1 Celebration is one of brand under umbrella brand McDowell's No.1 which was introduced by United Spirits Limited in 1963-64 as McDowell's No.1 Brandy.
-Celebration Rum was introduced in 1990-91.
+McDowell's No.1 Celebration is one of brand under umbrella brand McDowell's No.1 which was introduced by United Spirits Limited in 1963–64 as McDowell's No.1 Brandy.
+Celebration Rum was introduced in 1990–91.

 Marketing

 Rivalry with Old Monk

 Celebration rum has been long term rival of another Indian rum Old Monk.
 Rise of Celebration rum is associated with decline in Old Monk.
 Bhaichand Patel of Times of India called it a "contest between David and Goliath".
 Old Monk being launched in 1954 was the largest selling dark rum in the world for several decades, according to Manu Balchandran of business publication Quartz, "For years, drinking rum in India simply meant drinking Old Monk".
 But since 2002 Old Monk saw decline in sells.
 Old Monk sold 3.9 million cases in 2014 which was 54.4% less than its 2010 level while Celebration Rum sold 18.3 million cases in 2014 which was 7.3% higher than its 2010 level.